ap-browning/SDE-Identifiability/README.md

 # Identifiability

  Code to perform identifiability analysis for stochastic differential equations.
-Repository is supplementary material for the preprint "Listen to the noise: identifiability analysis for stochastic differential equation models in systems biology" available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.08.10.245233v1).
+Repository is supplementary material for the preprint "Identifiability analysis for stochastic differential equation models in systems biology" available on [bioRxiv](https://www.biorxiv.org).

- The majority of the code concerts the `Julia` module `Identifiability` that performs practical identifiability analysis using pseudo-marginal Markov-chain Monte-Carlo (PM-MCMC).
-This repository also contains scripts to perform structural identifiability analysis using the moment equations in `DAISY` (Bellu 2007), a package written for the `REDUCE` computer algebra system.
+ The majority of the code contains the `Julia` module `Identifiability` that performs practical identifiability analysis using pseudo-marginal Markov-chain Monte-Carlo (PM-MCMC).
+This repository also contains scripts to perform structural identifiability analysis using the moment equations in both `DAISY` (Bellu 2007), a package written for the freeware `REDUCE` computer algebra system, and `GenSSI` (Chiş 2011), a package written for `MATLAB`.

 ## Practical identifiability analysis in `Julia`